 - Timely reporting of suspected violations to the Company's Board

-The annual report of IIFL will include an assessment of the workings and effectiveness of this Policy.
+- The annual report and accounts of IIFL will include an assessment of the workings and effectiveness of this Policy

-Employees are required to report any knowledge or suspicions of the request for, offering, giving or receiving of a corrupt payment.
-A failure to report such knowledge or suspicion shall be considered as violation of company policy.
+- Employees are required to report any knowledge or suspicions of the request for, offering, giving or receiving of a corrupt payment.
+A failure to do so may be considered gross misconduct.

 Employees may accept gifts and hospitality only in conformity with the IIFL's Gift Policy.